Sachinxmpl/Reduc-Toolkit/README.md

-State management using Redux Toolkit
+State management using Redux Toolkit with React-Redux